 It seems as though there are cameras almost everywhere we go these days.
 They are found in parking lots, at intersections, and on buildings.
 It is possible that a video camera captured part or all of your accident.
 Several types of video surveillance cameras include commercial, governmental, public, and personal.

 - Cell phones

 - Traffic cameras

 - Video surveillance cameras

 - Dash cams

 Your Houston auto accident attorney will determine whether video footage will be helpful in your case.
 If so, there may be ways to locate the information to show how the crash occurred.
 Video is compelling evidence, mainly if it shows the complete accident.
 The video also can combat a defense expert’s accident reconstruction.
-Other evidence, like EDR computer data, can help your case.
+Other evidence, like EDR computer data, can also help your case.

-How to Obtain Video Recordings
+How to Obtain Video Recordings to Prove Negligence